 “A superb environment to produce outstanding prints.
 Quite an impression!”

-I've been making my work for over thirty years now, since I graduated in 1985 with a degree in Fine Art.
+I've been making my work since I graduated in 1985 with a degree in Fine Art.
 Then I concentrated on painting, collage and drawing.
-My work has changed over the years and since the early 1990s I've called myself a printmaker.
+My work has changed over the years and since the early 1990s I've described myself as a printmaker.
 I have made etchings, screenprints and drypoints but the process which allows me to express myself best, is collagraph.
 A collagraph is a print from a collage, particularly an intaglio print.
 Virtually any materials can be used as long as they are fairly flat - fabrics, papers, threads, carborundum - and these days I mostly use found natural materials.
 I also take direct impressions from these objects without making a plate to create monoprints.

 I grew up in rural Northamptonshire, and then found myself in various cities including Coventry, Manchester, Leeds (where I completed a Master’s degree), Liverpool and York, before moving to North Wales in 2000.
 I'm pleased to be back in a rural environment, surrounded by and still discovering new natural materials for making my work.
 They provide a means for me to engage and work with the landscape around me rather than depict it in a more conventional way.

 I get huge satisfaction from sharing printmaking skills with others.
-I have taught part-time in Further and Higher Education but I prefer freelance work – leading workshops and undertaking artist residencies in schools, galleries and community centres.
+I have taught part-time in Further and Higher Education and I very much enjoy freelance work – leading workshops and undertaking artist residencies in schools, galleries and community centres.
 I find that running workshops for others also gives me ideas for my work.